Alejogb1/job-board/blog-data/why-is-bundle-exec-passenger-start-failing-when-running-rake-tasks.md

 id: "why-is-bundle-exec-passenger-start-failing-when-running-rake-tasks"
 ---

-Alright, let's address this.
+, let's address this.
 I've seen this scenario play out more times than I care to count, and usually, it boils down to subtle environmental mismatches between how your Rake tasks are invoked and how Phusion Passenger expects things to be set up.
 When `bundle exec passenger start` fails when running Rake tasks, it isn’t typically Passenger itself that's broken; rather, it's usually about how the gem environment and the application’s runtime are being coordinated.

 Here's the thing: Passenger manages the application environment very specifically.
 When it starts, it loads the application with a very particular set of environment variables and gem paths, essentially creating a sandboxed context.
 Rake tasks, on the other hand, often rely on the shell's environment and your system's gem configuration, particularly when you run them directly.
 This difference is where the issues start to creep in.